How to Write a Winning SMMA Entry

 Describe the obstacle you faced.
 Maybe it was a tight budget, a new market or a tricky regulation.

 Share what success would look like in real-world terms.
-For example, turning customers into brand advocates or sparking a movement.
+For example, turning casual customers into brand advocates versus “increasing reach”.

 3. Reveal Your Insight